iamdavidfrancis/blog.iamdavidfrancis.com/content/posts/aspnet-filter-dependency-injection.md

 services.AddSingleton<CustomAuthorizeFilter>();
 ```

 This would register it as a Singleton, meaning only one instance will ever be created.
 You can register it with whatever scope fits your needs.
+Now you might be thinking, "Hey David, that's just a normal service being added to the DI container and then using the `ServiceFilterAttribute` to wire the attribute up."
+You would be 100% correct, that is exactly what we're doing here.
+Technically you could inject any Service like this, but it really only makes sense to inject something that implements `IFilterMetadata` so that the framework can do its magic and run the code.

 ### ServiceFilter Benefits and Downsides.